 How do I communicate with family back home from the Everest Base Camp?

 There are many ways to connect with your dear family members and your social media followers from the Everest Base Camp.
 You can share your mountaineer's document, medical call, videos, and photos you have been taking during the trek with just one click.
 First thing first to do so, upon your arrival in Kathmandu, Nepal you have to buy a Ncell SIM card or Nepal Telecom (NTC) with a few data plans provided by NCell and NTC company.
 You can find 3G and 4G services on the trails of the Everest Base Camp.
 The mobile internet is sufficient to browse, check emails, and make video calls as per your needs.
 Some accommodation offers a wi-fi hotspot for using their services, you may charge a small amount of money but you have to remember that the price of charging and availability varies from place to place.

 Can I get the fastest itinerary to reach the Everest Base Camp?

 Yes, you can get the Fastest itinerary to reach the Everest Base Camp.
-Nepal Adventure Team provides “Everest Base Camp Helicopter flight tour”, which is just one day tour that begins from Kathmandu to Lukla.
-The scenic helicopter flight reward with a breath-taking aerial view of majestic Mt.
+Nepal Adventure Team provides the “Everest Base Camp Helicopter flight tour”, which is just one day tour that begins from Kathmandu to Lukla.
+The scenic helicopter flight rewarded with a breathtaking aerial view of majestic Mt.
 Everest.
 In addition, you can also grab a phenomenal view of Gaurishankar, Mt.
 Ama Dablam, Mt.
-Makalu, Mt.Lhotse, and many other snowcapped mountain peaks.
+Makalu, Mt.Lhotse, and many other snow-capped mountain peaks.
 To give you a lifetime experience of living your dream to hug mighty Mount Everest, helicopter stops in Kalapattharr, at 5550m left you with the perfect opportunity to capture photos and videos.